 And now here we are.
 Another 12 hours, give or take.

-Books 1, 2, and 3 are full of the good fight.
+Books 1, 2, and 3 are full of the good fight, remember?
 Harry and Hermione and Ron battle the evil forces of the terrible Lord Voldemort and at the end of each of those first three books, they escape the clutches of the dark lord in a narrow but decisive victory.

-At the end of fourth book, though, things take a turn.
+At the end of fourth book, however, things take a turn.
 In Harry Potter & the Goblet of Fire, our heroes have been fighting valiantly for four long years and this time the dark side WINS.
 It wins.
 Cedric Diggory dies and the dark lord rises again.

 But it didn’t happen.